 If you’re brand new to this concept, you can check out this article, where I discuss the difference between crop and full frame sensors.
-This is also something that I discuss in my beginning online photography class.

 They usually aren’t sure how to phrase this question, so they ask something like these questions:

 - Do you have any comparison photos of the mm difference between crop frame and full frame cameras?